 HCF (#2203)contention based channel access (EDCA)

-Reference implementation
+Reference model

-(4) The channel access protocol is derived from the DCF procedures described in 9.3 (DCF).
+(4) The EDCA channel access protocol is derived from the DCF procedures described in 9.3 (DCF), by adding four independent enhanced distributed channel access functions (EDCAFs) to provide differentiated priorities to transmitted traffic, through the use of four different access categories (ACs).

-(5) A model of the reference implementation is shown in Figure 9-24 (Reference implementation model when dot11AlternateEDCAActivated is false or not present(11aa)) for the case in which dot11AlternateEDCAActivated is false or not present and in Figure 9-25 (Reference implementation model when dot11AlternateEDCAActivated is true(11aa)) for the case in which dot11AlternateEDCAActivated is true.
+(5) For the case in which dot11AlternateEDCAActivated is false or not present, a model of the reference implementation is shown in Figure 9-24 (Reference implementation model when dot11AlternateEDCAActivated is false or not present(11aa)), and for the case in which dot11AlternateEDCAActivated is true, a model is shown in Figure 9-25 (Reference implementation model when dot11AlternateEDCAActivated is true(11aa)).
 These figures illustrate(11aa) a mapping from frame type or UP to the (11aa) transmit queues and the four independent EDCAFs.(11aa) The mapping of UP to the transmit queue and the mapping to AC are(11aa) described in 9.2.4.2 (HCF (#2203)contention based channel access (EDCA)) and Table 9-1 (UP-to-AC mappings).
-The mapping of frame types to ACs is described in 9.2.4.2 (HCF (#2203)contention based channel access (EDCA)).
+The mapping of frame types to ACs is also described in 9.2.4.2 (HCF (#2203)contention based channel access (EDCA)).

 (6) A DMG STA may implement a single AC.
 If the DMG(#DMG) STA implements a single AC, all UP and frame types shall be mapped to AC_BE.
 (11ad)